open-telemetry/opentelemetry-cpp/examples/manual_propagation/README.md

-# OpenTelemetry C++ ASYNC Example
+# OpenTelemetry C++ Manual Asynchronous Context Propagation Example

-This is a simple example that demonstrates tracing async requests between generic clients and servers.
-It simulates context injections and extractions and shows how to explicitly set parent span_id's in different situations, when the scope is not available, or different threads are run in parallel.
+This example demonstrates how to manually propagate tracing context across asynchronous calls between generic clients and servers.
+It simulates context injections and extractions showing how to **explicitly/manually** set parent span_id's in different situations, when the scope is not available, or different threads are run in parallel.

-The proposed pattern may be used for any kind of asynchronous client/server communication.
+The proposed pattern may be helpful for use cases which involve asynchronous operations.

 ## Running the example